revochen/obs-html-overlay/README.md

 After any changes made in the setup panel, the main overlay needs to toggle its visibility to reflect any updates.

+Any of the animate.js animations may be used and found on https://animate.style/